audiofreak9/ha-bridge-X10-device-state-update/README.md

 * Replace the two instances of [YOUR_RPI_IP] in the code with your Rasperry Pi's IP.

-* Replace the [YOUR_HOUSECODE] in the code with your X10 Housecode, for me it would be M.

 * Replace the [YOUR_HABRIDGE_USERNAME] and [YOUR_HABRIDGE_PASSWORD] in the code with your HA Bridge username and password.

 <h3>Usage</h3>